jaantollander/masters-thesis/content/10_introduction.md

 Puhti uses the Lustre parallel file system.
 We can collect fine-grained statistics of file system usage with Lustre Jobstats.
-In practice, it means various file operations statistics with job ID, user ID, Lustre client (node name), and Lustre target information.
+In practice, it means various file operations statistics with job, user, Lustre client, and Lustre target information.
 We can query these statistics at regular intervals to obtain time series data, which we can process into file system metrics.
 Our objective is to obtain insights and understand the causes of issues from these metrics using time series analysis and visualization techniques.
 Furthermore, we aim to develop tools for monitoring and analyzing the cluster's file system usage.